yandex/yandex-tank/docs/configuration.rst

 * **total_net** — like ``net``, but accumulated.
 See ``total_time``.
 Example: ``total_net(79,10%,10s) total_net(11x,50%,15s)``  Exit code - 27
 * **negative_http** —  inversed ``total_http``.
 Stop if there are not enough responses that fit the specified mask.
 Use to be shure that server responds 200.
 Example: ``negative_http(2xx,10%,10s)``.
 Exit code: 28
 * **negative_net** — inversed ``total_net``.
 Stop if there are not enough responses that fit the specified mask.
 Example: ``negative_net(0,10%,10s)``.
 Exit code: 29
+* **http_trend** - Stop if trend for defined http codes is negative on defined period.
+Example: http_trend(2xx,10s).
+Exit code: 30.
+Trend is a sum of an average coefficient for linear functions calculated for each pair points in last n seconds and standart deviation for it

 Graphite
 ^^^^^^^^